igor47/blog/_posts/2010-10-22-setting-up-unicorn-with-nginx.md

 This behaviour requires a bit of Unicorn-config-fu to achieve, but Github has shared [their config][gconfig] with us.
 There's a handy bash script taking advantage of the `SIGNAL` Unicorn API [baked in][init] with Unicorn.

 Unicorn makes 100% uptime possible.
-With Unicorn you can deploy as much as you want, without any downtime.
-Deploy safe, and do it often.Unicorn makes 100% uptime possible.
-With Unicorn you can deploy as much as you want, without any downtime.
-Deploy safe, and do it often.

 # Rails on Unicorns